gabrielrozeno/gabrielrozeno/README.md

 ## Intro

-Junior Developer Since 2022, working mainly with JavaScript projects using:
+Junior Developer Since 2022, working mainly in the Back End using JavaScript and:

  - React.js (Next.js)
  - Node.js (Express)
- - React Native